1999–2000 NHL season

 The 1999–2000 NHL season was the 83rd regular season of the National Hockey League.
 With the addition of the expansion Atlanta Thrashers, 28 teams each played 82 games.
 This was the first season played in which teams were awarded a point for an overtime loss.
 The New Jersey Devils defeated the defending champion Dallas Stars for their second Stanley Cup championship.
 During the regular season, no player reached the 100-point plateau, the first time in a non-lockout season since the 1967–68 season.
 Also, in the 2000 Stanley Cup playoffs, the New Jersey Devils overcame a three-games-to-one deficit against the Philadelphia Flyers to win the Eastern Conference Finals.

 League business

-Throughout the regular season and playoffs, teams wore a patch celebrating the turn of the millennium (see above).
+Expansion

+The 1999–2000 season was the inaugural year for the Atlanta Thrashers.
+They would join the Southeast Division, marking the return of the NHL to Atlanta since the Atlanta Flames moved to Calgary in 1980.
+The 1999 NHL expansion draft was held on June 25 to fill the new Thrashers roster.

+Entry draft

+The 1999 NHL entry draft was held on June 26 at the FleetCenter in Boston.
+Patrik Stefan was selected first overall by the expansion Atlanta Thrashers.